The following are examples of heraldry according to the customs of the Pontifical Court and the United Roman-Ruthenian Church.

 The exact forms are defined in the Canon Law and Ceremonial.

-Pontifical Court
+Heraldry of the Pontifical Court

-and does not vary with incumbent)
+The shield is always as given and does not vary with the incumbent.

 Cardinal Coadjutor of St. Stephen